 My current and recent students are listed here (dates, where give, are completion dates).
 Please feel free to get in touch with them for the unvarnished account of what it’s like working with me!

-- Christopher Garrard (supervised by Martyn Harry): Composition (web; blog; twitter)
+- 2013.
+Christopher Garrard (EEL advisor; supervised by Martyn Harry): Composition (web; blog; twitter).

 - 2012.
 Meghan Quinlan: Contexts for the contrafacta of a troubadour song (see above)